Do you want to learn how to can pears? This tutorial will show you every step, and option you have!

 But when you can fruit, you need something.

 Can you can pears in water?
 Technically, yes.
-But it results in a mushy and fairly flavorless fruit (this goes for peaches too, by the way).
+But it results in a mushy and fairly flavorless fruit (this goes for peaches, too, by the way).
 Don’t forget that during the canning process, the natural sweetness of the fruit is leached into the water around it.

 But does that mean you have to use sugar?
 Yes and no.

-You can make a light syrup by dissolving half a cup of sugar into a quart of water.
+You can make light syrup by dissolving half a cup of sugar into a quart of water.

 You can also use fruit juice, which is a more natural sugar.
-White grape, and pineapple are two popular choices, as well as pear juice itself.
-This is a pretty common practice in commercial canneries actually.
-If you look at the grocery store shelves of canned goods, you find a lot of options including “heavy syrup”, “light syrup”, and “fruit juice”.
+White grape and pineapple are two popular choices, as well as pear juice itself.
+This is a pretty common practice in commercial canneries, actually.
+If you look at the grocery store shelves of canned goods, you find a lot of options, including “heavy syrup”, “light syrup”, and “fruit juice”.
 If you use fruit juice, you may want to cut it with water to lighten the flavor.

 I usually choose to use cane sugar, and here’s how it’s done: